sravps7/sravps7.github.io/index.md

 Coming to my academic standing, I am a Third year Electrical Engineering Undergraduate at the Indian Institute of Technology-Bombay, India.
 I am pursuing a Dual Degree (B.Tech + M.Tech) in the Electrical department with specialisation in Communication and Signal Processing.

+I am very passionate about math intensive tasks like probability, optimisation, machine learning and also signal processing.
 I am very interested in learning new things related to engineering.
 I have particular interest in Robotics.
 I have been associated with the [Robotics Club of IIT Bombay]( https://stab-iitb.org/robotics-club/ ) right from my freshman year.
 I am currently the Manager of the Club.

 I am also a Student Mentor at the Department Academic Mentorship Programme at the Electrical Engineering Department ( [EE-DAMP]( https://dampeeiitb.wordpress.com/ ) ) where I help my juniors in adjusting to the academic and social life at the institute.